windbird-sensor/windbird-fox-firmware/README.md

 # THIS IS A WORK IN PROGRESS.
 NOT READY FOR USE

+# TD1208R PINOUT IS TEMPORARY AND MAY NOT BE CONSISTENT WITH THE BOARD SCHEMATICS

 ## License

 Copyright (c) 2015 Bac Plus Zéro SAS